maidsafe/dev-website/src/contents/en-gb/doc_node_js.md

 let safeApp = await safeNodeApp.initialiseApp(appInfo, null, opts);
 ```

+Notice the use of `forceUseMock`, which signals to our application that we want to use the mock routing binaries that were additionally installed with `@maidsafe/safe-node-app`.

 We are using `await` to call the `initialiseApp` function since it's asynchronous as most of the functions exposed by the `safe-app-nodejs` API.
 You can also use JavaScript `Promises` if you prefer.